UCL/research-computing-with-cpp/02cpp/sec07Inheritance.md

 * Good article: [Choosing Composition or Inheritance](https://www.thoughtworks.com/insights/blog/composition-vs-inheritance-how-choose)
 * Inheritance has much tighter definition than you realise
 * Composition is more flexible
-* See more later, when we 'code to interfaces'

 {% endidio %}